Kusnierewicz/Mastermind-game/README.md

 ## Still in developement stage!!

+1. Input should be secured to prevent crushing
-AI is based on Donald Knuth Five-guess algorithm, but it's not complete yet.
+2. AI is based on Donald Knuth Five-guess algorithm, but it's not perfect yet.
+But it is pretty darn good already :)

 ## Contributing